jrean/blogit/README.md

 ### Metadata

-Metada will be parsed as `Yaml` so feel free and creative because you'll have access to that metadata as an `array`.
+Metada will be parsed as `Yaml` so feel free and creative because you'll access them through an `array`.
 The only required key is the `title`. `slug` and `tags` are optionnals.
 If you don't provide a custom `slug`, one will be auto generated based on the `title` value...

 ### Content

-Everything under the `---` will be parsed as `Markdown`.
+Everything under `---` will be parsed as `Markdown`.
 Again, fell free and creative.

 ## Extending and Customize Blogit

 I try and will try my best to give you the ability to extend and override `Blogit`.
 For now you can easily hack and extend `Jrean\Blogit\Blogit.php` and `Jrean\Blogit\BlogitCollection.php` to bring your own logic, methods and attributes.

+### Be Creative

+With the Blogit API you have access to methods and properties about your content, metadata, commits, contributors, tags, dates, Github links,...
+Have a look at `Jrean\Blogit\Document\*`, `Jrean\Blogit\Repository\*`
+and `Jrean\Blogit\Blogit.php`.

 ## Contribute